-Studies have shown that meditation, done in complete darkness, before bedtime increases production of melatonin and produces enough to last the night.
-This can be further aided by focusing on the third-eye (centre of forehead) during meditation, which in turn stimulates the pineal gland.
+Studies have shown that meditation, done in complete darkness, before bedtime, increases production of melatonin and produces enough to last the night.
+This can be further aided by focusing on the third-eye (centre of forehead), which in turn stimulates the pineal gland.

 To begin a meditation practise, it is best to plan a set time every day.
 Perhaps start with ten minutes and build to twenty or thirty.